jamwil1226/javascript-quiz/README.md

 ### At the end of the quiz, the user is asked to submit their initials to be added to the high scores page.
 Their score is the remaining time left on the timer.
 ![End of Quiz](./assets/images/enterinitials.png)

-### The user's initials are displayed onto the high scores page that can be accessed at any time by clicking the View High Scores link in the top left of the screen.
+### The user's initials are displayed onto the High Scores page that can be accessed at any time by clicking the View High Scores link in the top left of the screen.
 The user can play again to beat their score.
 ![High Scores](./assets/images/highscores.png)

 ### Click here to take the Coding Quiz now!  https://jamwil1226.github.io/javascript-quiz/